odinuv/web/en/apv/walkthrough/javascript/index.md

 That weird stuff which is logged along with 'Button clicked' text is an event object describing what happened.
 Special event is `onload` which signals that whole page is loaded.

-You can attach events as HTML attributes like in example above or you can use programmatic approach:
+You can attach events as HTML attributes like in example above or you can use programmatic approach whis is much cleaner because it won't complicate your HTML code:

 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/events.html %}
 {% endhighlight %}

 ## Using JavaScript to confirm user actions
-In cahpter about [delete](/en/apv/walkthrough/backend-delete) you were referred to this tutorial for information about how to confirm user action.
+In chapter about [delete](/en/apv/walkthrough/backend-delete) you were referred to this tutorial for information about how to confirm user action.
 Here is an example how to prevent navigation with a confirm popup for basic `<a>` tags and for `<form>` tags: